- 50% off exhibitions with National Art Pass.

 - View venue & entry details

-What started in 1897 as a single gallery of 65 paintings devoted solely to British art, has grown and diversified over the last century, providing an essential supplement to the collections of the National Gallery.
+Tate Liverpool was founded in 1897 as a single gallery of 65 paintings devoted to British art, and has grown and diversified since then, providing an essential supplement to the collections of the National Gallery.

 © David Lambert and Rod Tidnam